Trusted WordPress tutorials, when you need them most.

 WordPress is the most popular website builder in the world, powering more than 43% of all websites on the internet.

 While Medium is a good blogging platform for new writers, many users quickly realize that it’s quite limited when compared to WordPress.
-You don’t have full control of your website and customization options.
-You also can’t monetize it the way you may want to.
+You don’t have full ownership of your website, and the customization options are pretty basic.
+Plus, monetizing your content the way you truly want to can be a real challenge on Medium.

-WordPress also provides a big advantage when it comes to building an SEO-friendly site.
-It allows you to optimize your on-page SEO and choose from responsive themes and templates to fit your brand identity.
+On the other hand, WordPress has a massive advantage when it comes to building a website that search engines like.
+You have the tools to optimize your on-page SEO, and you can choose from tons of responsive themes and templates to perfectly match your brand and style.

 Bonus Free Offer: Since a lot of users have asked for this, we are now offering a free Medium to WordPress migration service as part of our free WordPress blog setup.
 This means one of our expert team members will do the entire migration for you (100% free).
 Yes, you can literally switch from Medium to WordPress without any risk.